mattgorle/filename-suffixer/README.md

 Ensures that filenames are unique by appending a suffix to the filename.

-If a file with `$filename` does not already exist, then the filename is not changed.
+If a file with `$filename` does not already exist, then the original filename is offered instead of an altered one.

 ### Examples